AMSOIL Applauded for Extended Drain Technology

 - Vehicle manufacturers are installing synthetic oil into new vehicles on the production line.

-- Cars & Trucks made before 1995 need oils with more anti-wear additives and detergents.
+- Cars & Trucks made before 1995 need oils with more anti-wear additives and better quality detergents.

-- Drivers discovering top quality synthetic do indeed increase fuel mileage.
+- Drivers discovering top quality (real) synthetics do indeed increase fuel mileage.

 - New lubricant trends demanded by industry are developed well before the engine and transmission technologies hit the marketplace.
 This allows AMSOIL to further develop their product even further while the competition arrives late testing their product after the requirement goes live.